 - Next higher, theta waves occur in the hypnogogic state, when you’re falling asleep or waking and your mind feels pleasantly fuzzy and untethered to waking life.
 When you visualize something, and when you inhibit/repress, you’re in the theta wave range, 4-7 hertz.
 Associated with relaxed, meditative, creative states.
 Healing of trauma occurs in this state, where you unrepress traumatic memories by reimagining the trauma as a witness, not a participant, which makes it safe(r).

 - Alpha waves, 8-12 hertz, were discovered first, thus alpha.
-You can access the alpha state by imagining space inside your body, such as the space between your eyes, or bringing your attention to how your body.
+You can access the alpha state by imagining space inside your body, such as the space between your eyes, or bringing your attention to how your body feels.
 Occurs with relaxation.
-More accessible with your eyes closed; opening your eyes often brings you out of it.
+More accessible with your eyes closed; opening your eyes can bring you out of it.

 I would love to have a portable EEG machine and electrodes like Ken Wilber uses in the YouTube video where he shuts down his brain waves.
 It would be fun to play with and learn from.
 One researcher claims that each hertz is associated with specific mental activity.
 That would be fun to experiment with!